Federation of German-American ClubsVarious Locations, Germany

 ABOUT THIS PROGRAM

-Federation of German-American Clubs Exchange: a junior-year exchange program at a German university for academic credit in most fields; a German student comes to Dartmouth in exchange.
+Federation of German-American Clubs Exchange: a junior-year exchange program at a German university for academic credit in most fields.

-Since 1968, the Federation of German-American Clubs has sponsored an annual exchange that brings one German student to Hanover and invites one Dartmouth student to spend a full year at a German university.
+Since 1968, the Federation of German-American Clubs has sponsored an annual exchange that brings one German student to Hanover and invites one Dartmouth student to spend a full year or single semester at a German university.
 The student, selected by the Department of German Studies, must demonstrate sufficient proficiency in the language.
-A student can request from among a number German universities the one that is most suited to his or her interests and is then eligible to transfer up to a total of nine credits (i.e., one academic year) in most academic fields (not just German Studies), with the approval of the Registrar.
+A student can request from among a number German universities the one that is most suited to his or her academic interests.
+Students who participate on the exchange for an academic year are eligible to transfer up to nine credits to count toward their Dartmouth diploma, whereas students who attend for a single semester are eligible to transfer up to four credits to count toward their Dartmouth diploma.

 To learn more about this program, please visit the department website: https://german.dartmouth.edu/foreign-study/one-year-exchange-program